 - U.S. citizens, register with the host country’s United States Embassy.

-- Carry information about International SOS with you at all times.
+- Carry information about HX Global with you at all times.

-- After calling ISOS, graduate students and postdoctoral fellows should contact their advisors.
+- After calling Helix (HX Global) graduate students and postdoctoral fellows should contact their advisors and the Office of Graduate and Postdoctoral Affairs: KSAS (Renee Eastwood), WSE (Christine Kavanagh)

 Graduate students and postdocs need to ensure that they have the requisite approvals from the University to initiate overseas research that involves human subjects.
 These include the approval of advisers, and/or approval from the Homewood IRB for collecting data for research projects that involve human participants.